Work shift sign up

-We are sold out for the 2015 season.
+We are sold out for the 2016 Main Season (summer/fall).
 We thank our new and returning members for their support!

 If you are not a current member of Anchor Run CSA, please consider adding your name to our waiting list for the 2017 season.
 You will receive a reminder to submit an application, and a chance to apply before registration is open to the general public.

-Want to learn more about us?
+Would you like to learn more about our offerings before joining us?
 We suggest that you start with our Membership

-page, and explore the other informational pages on this website.
+, and explore the other informational pages on this website.
+Our Newsletters

 Members of the community purchase a "farmshare" for a full growing season.
 This commitment implies a willingness to share with the farmer both the bounty from the land and at least some of the risks of its production.
 The farmer receives fair and guaranteed compensation.
 In return, members receive a variety of fresh picked produce, sustainably grown by farmers they personally know and trust.

-Now entering our tenth growing season, Anchor Run has always provided a true CSA experience to its share owners, who make regular visits to the farm for produce pick-up, field work, and social gatherings.
+Now in our 13th growing season, Anchor Run has always provided a traditional CSA experience to its share owners, who make regular visits to the farm for produce pick-up, field work, and social gatherings.
 From the beginning, CSA has been our purpose and our passion, and virtually 100% of our operation is devoted to production for CSA share owners.

 Direct from Mother Nature, and our diligent preparations, comes fresh farm bounty for you to enjoy...